backstage/backstage/beps/0003-metadata-on-relations/README.md

 Adding metadata to relations could have far reaching consequences for the catalog, to restrict this to a sane set of concerns we propose the following.

-1. Implementing search of annotation metadata is outside of the scope of this BEP, the metadata that will be accessed will be accessed as part of the entity definition and not queried separately.
+1. Implementing search of relation metadata is outside of the scope of this BEP, the metadata that will be accessed will be accessed as part of the entity definition and not queried separately.
 1. Updating the catalog ingestion cycle to use an array of metadata not just a single metadata.
-Metadata on annotation will be used to overwrite metadata on Entities client-side.
+Metadata on relation will be used to overwrite metadata on Entities client-side.
 If that data is something preprocessed by a `Processor`/`Provider`, that processor will need to process _all_ relation metadata overwrites.
 This is a significant shift in thinking around the ingestion loop and for this BEP will not be considered.
 1. Updating individual plugins to support the above is out of scope of this BEP.

 ## Proposal